geosoft1/tools/HOWTO.md

 **Practical example to start a colaborative project**

-* Create a git acoount on github.
+* Create a git acoount on Github.
 * Open Terminal and run `` ./Install.sh -g ``
-* Enter user,email and password used with github and wait setup to complete.
+* Enter user,email and password used with Github and wait setup to complete.
 * Start LiteIDE and create new project Go1 Simple Project.
 * At Name write `` github.com/githubuser/projectname ``
 * Open `` main.go `` from this project.
 * Use `` repo ``.
 You will be asked for password twice.
-Now your project will became a repo on github.
+Now your project will became a repo on Github.
 * Use `` git add filename `` to add other files to your repo as you wish.
-* Use `` git commit -m "-" -a `` and `` git push `` to push files to github.
+* Use `` git commit -m "-" -a `` and `` git push `` to push files to Github.
 Note that first time you will need to use `` git push origin master `` but not if you use `` repo `` command.
 * Use `` clone github.com/projectname `` to clone projects.